turbinesFoam/turbinesFoam/README.md

 ============

-`turbinesFoam` is a library for parameterizing wind and marine hydrokinetic turbines in OpenFOAM.
+`turbinesFoam` is a library for parameterizing wind and marine hydrokinetic turbines in OpenFOAM (2.3.x).
 Some components for solvers and turbine models have been taken from NREL's SOWFA and Offwind.

 Status